dhewm/dhewm3/README.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3. The name of the author may not be used to endorse or promote products derived from this software withough specific prior written permission
+3. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES